simon-cybersec/simon-cybersec.github.io/_posts/2022-10-16-Creating-a-bootable-USB-drive.md

 In the following '/dev/sdb' is used as an example. *Make sure you use your own device!!*

 **Step 2**
-Flash your USB drive.
-In my case the USB drive is '/dev/sdb' and the command is:
+Make sure the drive is not mounted and then flash your USB drive.
+In my case the USB drive is '/dev/sdb'. and the command is:

-        sudo dd if=/home/simon-cybersec/images/ubuntu-2204.iso of=/dev/sdb1 bs=1M && sync
+        sudo dd if=/home/simon-cybersec/images/ubuntu-2204.iso of=/dev/sdb bs=1M && sync

 Here the option 'bs' is specified in order to write one megabytes at a time. 'sync' makes sure all the data in the buffer is written to the device.
 This step might take some time.
 Be patient.